valgur/xtr/docs-src/guide.rst

     The output function is invoked when a log line is produced.
-    The first argument *level* is the log level associated with the statement, the second argument *buf* is a pointer to the formatted statement (including log level, timestamp and sink name), and the third argument *size* is the length in bytes of the formatted statement.
+    The first argument *level* is the log level associated with the statement, the second argument *buf* is a pointer to the formatted statement (including log level, timestamp and source name), and the third argument *size* is the length in bytes of the formatted statement.
 This function should return the number of bytes accepted by the back-end, or -1 if an error occurred.
 Note